SolutionGuidance/psm/INSTALL.md

 database.
 We intend to shift towards PostgreSQL in order to eliminate a proprietary dependency.

+You can use Docker to run the current development version of the PSM.
+That would obviate all the manual configuration steps listed in this file.
+See docker/README.md for details.

 # Overview

 The Provider Screening Module is a Java EE Enterprise Application.
 It depends